Dark sectors in neutron-shining-through-a-wall and nuclear absorption signals: Signals and constraints

 \subsection{UCN disappearance}

 The fact that significant losses of ultracold neutrons from their traps have not been observed can be exploited to place limits on $n \to n^\prime$ conversions since the feebly interacting $n^\prime$ can escape through the walls.
-References~\cite{PSI:Ban:2007tp,PSIlike:Serebrov:2009zz,PSI:Altarev:2009tg,Berezhiani:globalexpt:2017jkn,nEDM:2020ekj} report results on searches for neutron disappearance as a function of a mirror magnetic field $B'$ and assuming $\delta m = 0$.
-As discussed, we can reinterpret these as upper limits on $\epsilon_{nn'}$ as a function of a non-zero $\delta m$, which we display in the magenta region of \cref{fig:lim}.
+References~\cite{PSI:Ban:2007tp,Serebrov:2008her,PSIlike:Serebrov:2009zz,PSI:Altarev:2009tg,Berezhiani:globalexpt:2017jkn,nEDM:2020ekj,UCNt:2021pcg} report results on searches for neutron disappearance as a function of a mirror magnetic field $B'$ under the assumption of $\delta m = 0$.
+As discussed, we can reinterpret these for the case of a non-zero $\delta m$ to set upper limits on the plane of $\epsilon_{nn'}$ versus $\delta m$.
 Here we describe our procedure for reinterpreting these limits.

-First, we note that UCN facilities confine neutrons to below a kinetic energy KE$_{\rm max}$ = 300 neV~\cite{UCNPSIReview}, corresponding to the optical potential of the trap material.
+First, we note that typical UCN facilities confine neutrons to below a kinetic energy KE$_{\rm max}$ = 300 neV~\cite{UCNPSIReview}, corresponding to the optical potential of the trap material.
 This corresponds to a time-of-flight $t_f \lesssim \mathcal{O}(10^{-2}~{\rm s})$ for meter-scale traps~\cite{nEDM:2020ekj}.
 The UCNs receive an additional effective mass of $|\Delta E| \simeq 10^{-12}$~eV $\simeq 1500$~Hz sourced by an externally applied field.

 Thus for $|\Delta E - \delta m| \gg t^{-1}_f$ we are in the ``fast oscillation" regime, so that in Eq.~\eqref{eq:probgen} we can set the second squared sine to 1/2, giving

 where $t_s$ is the storage time in UCN traps.
 Conversely, for $|\Delta E - \delta m| \ll t^{-1}_f$ (in the limit $\epsilon_{nn'} \ll t^{-1}_f$, which will shortly be seen to be true), we are in the ``slow oscillation" regime and we get